CMSC389R/Cryptography1/README.md

 #### 5. Have any passwords expired?
 If so, whose?

-According to the above information only the account of joes has been disabled, Joe's account was to be disabled 17618 days after January 1st 1970, which occured on the March 28th, 2018!
+According to the above information only joe's account has been disabled, Joe's account was to be disabled 17618 days after January 1st 1970, which occured on the March 28th, 2018!
 I found this by converting number of days to years/days and adding to January 1st, 1970.

 #### 6. Use one of the tools discussed in class (hashcat, JohnTheRipper) to try and recover each password and show how you used the tool.